-As for the Confederate soldier memorial at the state capital, on June 5, 2017, several of Arizona’s black leaders called for the removal of all of Arizona’s Confederate monuments.
+As for the Confederate soldier memorial at the state capital, on June 5, 2017, several of Arizona’s black leaders called for the removal of all six of Arizona’s Confederate monuments, including the three located at veterans’ cemeteries.
 A spokesman for Gov. Ducey responded that their complaint about the Confederate soldier memorial on the Wesley Bolin plaza was misdirected at him because the Legislative Governmental Mall Commission is in charge of the plaza’s monuments, even though the governor appoints two of the commission’s members.

 When Gov. Ducey was asked about the issue on August 14, 2017, he said, “We fought the Civil War and the United States won the Civil War.
 We freed the slaves and we followed up with civil rights after that.”

-In August the memorial was vandalized twice with paint.
+The Memorial to Arizona Confederate Troops was vandalized with paint on August 17.
 “I think it’s absolutely irresponsible and non-productive.
-It does absolutely nothing to promote the cause of removing symbols of hate in the state when individuals take matters into their hands and vandalize state property,” said state Rep. Reginald Bolding in response to the vandalism.
+It does absolutely nothing to promote the cause of removing symbols of hate in the state when individuals take matters into their hands and vandalize state property,” said Rep. Bolding in response to the vandalism.

 Which Confederate Monuments Should Be Removed?

 The real problem with removing Confederate monuments from public property is deciding which ones should remain because they are truly historical, and which ones should be removed because they glorify the Confederate cause.
-The Sons of Union Veterans of the Civil War (SUVCW) has tried to address this issue.
-The SUVCW is the official successor to the Grand Army of the Republic (GAR).
+The SUVCW, which is the official successor to the Grand Army of the Republic (GAR), has tried to address the issue.
 Its members are descendants of Union soldiers that served during the Civil War – white and black.